kartik-v/yii2-app-practical-a/CHANGE.md

 - (enh #18): Include index files in `.gitignore`.
 - (enh #19): Upgrade migrations as per yii 2.0.6 Schema builder.
 - Update to use yii 2.0.6 archive.
+- Update sessions configuration for frontend and backend.

 ## Version 1.5.0